quewon/studio/README.md

 - **Meta**, **Control**: Stops key input
   - **CMD+A** / **CTRL+A**: Selects the entire text
 - **Arrow keys**: Affects caret position and text selection
+- **Home** / **End**: Affects caret position and text selection

 ### Conversation

 The **conversation**, when turned on, is a log of all cleared text.
-Within the settings menu, the relevant settings are \[print conversation\] and \[clear on enter\].
-If you're recording a monologue, it might help to turn these off.
-(Note: when conversations are turned off, they also won't be exported in the recording data.)
+Within the settings menu, the relevant setting is \[print conversation\].
+If you're recording a monologue, it might help to turn this off.
+(Note: when conversations are turned off, they won't be exported in the recording data.)

 ## Keyboard shortcuts

-- **Backspace**: You can delete the currently selected event/clip/track by hitting backspace.
+- **Backspace** / **Delete**: You can delete the currently selected event/clip/track by hitting backspace.
 The program will prompt you about whether or not you're sure.
 (There's also a delete button at the bottom of every inspector menu.
 However, those buttons won't ask you for a confirmation.)
 Make sure to only delete something if you're sure, because you cannot undo it.

 ## Exporting